Amplus2/Amplissimus/README.md

 should, know that making requests to DSBMobile probably cannot ever be abused in a relevant way, but that doesn't fix the problem.
-Proxy servers are a solution for this and, while we might one day make one, that makes it quite a bit harder to run this as a webapp.
+Proxy servers are a solution for this and, while we might one day make one, that makes it quite a bit harder to run this as a web app.

 ## Installing
 Just take the binary and install it in your OS's standard way.